johngame/GamersCoin-SteamBot/README.md

+###GamersCoin SteamTradingBot Poc
+Working with GamersCoin Gaming Cryptocurrency.

+###Goal
+Better Buy/Sell System with Gamerscoin with bot escrow service.

+No More scam.
+Send items to bot with the price,bot hold the item/s until some one buy it.
+User x got GamersCoin User y got Items.Perfect FairTrade System without 15 % Steam Fee.
+Now user x can simple exchange GamersCoin to € or $ or others on any GamersCoin Exchanges.

+###Working
+Inculde GamersCoin Wrapper.
+Send GamersCoin to Wallet.
+Withdraw GamersCoin from Wallet.
+Get new Wallet Address.
+Each user got a wallet with her steam_id.

+###Info

 **SteamBot** is a bot written in C# for the purpose of interacting with Steam Chat and Steam Trade.
 As of right now, about 8 contributors have all added to the bot.
 The bot is publicly available under the MIT License.
 Check out [LICENSE] for more details.

 There are several things you must do in order to get SteamBot working: